Skip to main content

 Because we install to a standard we have to live with for a decade, our estimate is itemized, and you will see things a cheaper bid quietly drops.
 A vacuum pull to the manufacturer’s micron spec, not “felt about right.”
 A new disconnect box and whip with surge protection.
 A fresh condenser pad.
 Duct sealing at the air handler connection.
 Panel or electrical updates where the existing work does not meet code.
 We write all of it down before any work starts, and the $75 diagnostic gets waived when you book the repair.

 This standard holds whether the system is a furnace, a heat pump, or a ductless setup.
 We are EPA Section 608 Universal certified and CSLB licensed (#1136642).
-On the equipment side we are a Daikin authorized servicer, trained at the Daikin factory.
+On the equipment side we are Daikin factory-trained technicians.
 The deeper energy work, rebate filing, and Home Energy Score audits run through our HVAC division, Bay Area HVAC Service.

 Ask every bidder one question, in writing

 When you collect HVAC quotes, ask for the labor-warranty term in the contract language, not the salesperson’s verbal promise.
 One year is the floor.
 Two is slightly above it.
 Five is worth noting.
-Ten years of parts plus ten years of labor, written down, tells you the contractor has structurally tied their own money to how well the system goes in.
+Ten years of parts, plus labor that runs two years standard and extends to ten with an active maintenance plan, written down and subject to contract terms, tells you the contractor has structurally tied their own money to how well the system goes in.
 That number predicts install quality better than any star rating you will read.

 FAQ